Kartones/finished-games/README.md

 ![Platform edit admin view](finishedgames/doc/platform_edit.png)

-You can see a live demo of the project at [https://finishedgames.kartones.net](https://finishedgames.kartones.net) (user accounts restricted to only friends, not for public use, sorry!).

-Also, [navigating to the help](https://finishedgames.kartones.net/help/) quickly explains the meaning of the action buttons.

 ### Notes

 Javascript uses features from ES2015 and assumes a modern browser, which means: not outdated Firefox, Chrome, Safari or Edge.
 Internet Explorer and other older browsers are not supported.